polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/06 - Your first Ajax form.md

 Below is an example.
 If you wish, you can simply paste the code below into your _"Hello World"_ application, from our previous chapter, and test it out without creating a new app.
 Or you can simply click the _"lightning"_ button, to evaluate it immediately.

+**Notice**, to close a modal window from Micro, you can simply click outside of its main surface.

 ```hyperlambda-snippet
 /*
  * Includes CSS for our module.